privacy-scaling-explorations/zkevm-specs/specs/opcode/37CALLDATACOPY.md

 ## Procedure

-The `CALLDATACOPY` opcode pops `memory offset`, `data offset`, and `length` from the stack.
+The `CALLDATACOPY` opcode pops `memory_offset`, `data_offset`, and `length` from the stack.
-It then copies `length` bytes from call data buffer starting from `data offset` to memory at address `memory offset`.
-EVM also left-pads 0 to the call data buffer in case the access to the call data buffer is out of bound.
+It then copies `length` bytes from call data buffer at the offset `data_offset` to the memory at the address `memory_offset`.
+EVM also pads 0 to the end of call data buffer in the case of out-of-bound access to the call data buffer.

 The gas cost of `CALLDATACOPY` opcode consists of two parts: constant cost 3 and dynamic cost.
 The dynamic cost includes the memory expansion cost and copier cost in terms of the number of words copied.
-Note that when `length = 0`, the memory expansion cost is 0 regardless of `memory offset`.
+Note that when `length = 0`, the memory expansion cost is 0 regardless of `memory_offset` value.

 ## Circuit behaviour

 Because the `length` is dynamic, it requires multiple step slots to fully verify the `CALLDATACOPY`.
-In the `CALLDATACOPY` gadget, it constrains the stack pops, state transition, and lookups to retrieve the additional information such as tx id, call data offset for internal calls, etc.
+In the `CALLDATACOPY` circuit, it only constrains the stack pops, state transition, and lookups to retrieve the additional information such as tx id, call data offset, etc.
 Then the gadget transits to an internal state called `CopyToMemory`, which can loop itself for copying data to the memory if `length > 0`.